Dr. Helen Griffiths

 - Does self-compassion or self-esteem mediate the relationship between attachment and symptoms of depression and anxiety in a clinical adolescent population?

 - Modified Metacognitive Therapy for negative symptoms in psychotic disorders (a case series analysis)

 - Exploring autobiographical memories and sense of self in recovery from adolescent-onset psychosis

 - A Trans-diagnostic Emotion Regulation group therapy intervention for an acute inpatient setting: A Mixed Methods Pilot Evaluation Study

 - A transdiagnostic DBT informed group intervention to enhance distress tolerance: A mixed methods pilot evaluation in an acute inpatient setting.

 - Deciding not to seek help for substance use: Exploring the role of attachment and reflective function

 Her clinical and research interests focus on adolescents and adults experiencing psychosis and other complex psychological disorders.
 She is interested in how the theoretical framework of attachment can offer new clinical perspectives on difficulties previously believed to be intractable (e.g. regarding negative symptoms in psychotic presentations), and how the application of mentalisation based approaches can improve service provision for these populations.

-She works as an investigator on randomized controlled trials to develop psychological interventions for complex mental health problems such as treatment-resistant psychosis and self-harm in adolescents.
+She works as an investigator on case series and randomized controlled trials to develop psychological interventions for complex mental health problems such as treatment-resistant psychosis and self-harm in adolescents.